-In 2020, Nancy found that about 40% of the vineyards sampled from New York registered as positive for Revus resistance.
+In 2020, Nancy found that about 40% of the vineyards sampled from New York registered as positive for Frac-40 (e.g. Revus) resistance.
+In 2021, this number increased to 70% of vineyards testing positive for resistance.
+Preliminary results from 2022 testing indicate that 76% of vineyards sampled have tested positive for resistance.
+What's notable about the resistance documented in 2022 is that it was from earlier in the season (~July) than any of the previous samples, which leads us to believe that the resistance in our populations is not ephemeral and is indeed well established.
 Thus far, we have only detected resistance in samples collected from wine grape varieties.
 While these results are certainly not thrilling, they are also not surprising.
-If you know you have, or suspect you have FRAC-40 resistant downy mildew, below is some management advice.
 You can read more about the research behind these findings in Nancy's conference paper, referenced above.